kamerynjw/kamerynjw.github.io/teaching/2020/math372/group-project.md

 parent: /teaching/2020/math372/
 ---

+**Group projects are canceled on account of UH changes to classes in light of the COVID-19 pandemic.**

 You will work in groups of five students to apply what you learn in this class to real-world data.
 Your group may choose any subject, subject to my approval.
 The overall goal of your project is to answer some question about the data.

 * Your project must involve a dataset on which you apply statistical tools.
 You are not asked to gather data by hand, and instead to use publicly available sources.